Molecule-Serverless/molecule-artifact/README.md

 The script will run all the test cases of **FunctionBench** used in the paper, and shows the startup and end-to-end (cold boot).
+The `Image Resize` is not included here.

+**How to parse the data:**
 The above fig shows the results of Linpack.

-**How to parse the data:**

-* The avg end-to-end latencies of fork and baseline are related to data in Fig-14 in the paper, e.g., 59.30ms as Molecule's data and 191.80ms as Baseline's data.
+1. The avg end-to-end latencies of fork and baseline are related to data in Fig-14 in the paper, e.g., 59.30ms as Molecule's data and 191.80ms as Baseline's data;

+2. The shown results are different from the results shown in the paper because of different CPU configurations.
+In the paper, the concrete latencies for baseline (for LinPack) is 461ms and the improvement is about 2.5x.
+In the F1, the baseline for LinPack is 191ms and the improvement is about 3x.
+The speedup number variation (2.5x vs. 3x) is reasonable in this case, and the reason for the better result is because: the ratio of computation latencies decreased because of better hardware performance.
-* You can also use other data, e.g., P99 latencies, for your own usages.
+3. You can also use other data, e.g., P99 latencies, for your own usages.

 The results basically match the data in the Figure-14.
 Molecule can achieve significant better performance compared with the baseline.